fengyuli-dev/multimedia-gpt/README.md

 # Multimedia GPT

 Multimedia GPT connects your OpenAI GPT with vision and audio.
-You can now send images, videos (in development), and even audio recordings using your OpenAI API key, and get a response in both text and image formats.
+You can now send images and audio recordings using your OpenAI API key, and get a response in both text and image formats.
+Right now, we are exploring ways to connect even more modalities of data, such as videos, PDFs, webpages, etc.

 Multimedia GPT is made possible by a Prompt Manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).